alsadi22/swaeduae_laravel/.trae/rules/SWAED-IMPLEMENTATION-STATUS.md

 ## Overview

-This document provides an analysis of the features that are still missing or need enhancement in the SwaedUAE platform, based on the requirements outlined in the PRD and current implementation status.
+This document provides the current implementation status of the SwaedUAE platform, detailing which features have been completed, which are in progress, and which are still pending.

 ## ✅ Completed Features

-The following features have been fully implemented:

 ### Core Infrastructure
 - Laravel 12.x framework with PHP 8.2+